So, you’ve got mint growing everywhere…because it will. If so, here are 5 ways to enjoy fresh mint leaves all summer long!

-Be certain to juice mint leaves and in other leaf in between a hardy fruit or vegetable such as a beet or an apple – leaves tend to drag the motor on the juicer a little.
-In this juice or any other juice you make at home, you may add more mint.
+Be sure to juice mint leaves amd and other leaves in between a hardy fruit or vegetable such as a beet or an apple because leaves tend to drag the motor on the juicer a little.
+In this juice or any other juice, you make at home, you may add more mint.
 I like mint, but not too much of it in my juices.
 If you would like to see more of my juice recipes that are on my blog, go here.
 All of them are easy and delicious!

 Quinoa Mint Salad